Have you ever wondered about the “clinical trials” on which medication, medical device and other therapies are approved?

 Why Participate in Clinical Trials?

 Clinical trials have the potential to offer benefits to those who participate.
 For one thing, participants may gain access to new treatment options or medical devices that are not widely available yet.
 Clinical trials can also give participants a feeling that they are helping to advance medical science — which, indeed, they are.1

 Participation in a clinical trial is 100% voluntary.
-If you meet the requirements for a clinical trial, you are completely free to decide if you want to take part in it.
-Talk to your doctor about whether a clinical trial may be right for you.
-You can also learn more about clinical trials at clinicaltrials.gov.1
+If you meet the requirements for a clinical trial, you're completely free to decide if you want to take part in it.

 In addition to more basic research, the Temple Heart & Vascular Institute is also a hub of clinical trials that are testing the effectiveness of new medications, innovative surgical techniques and the latest medical devices.
 The Institute’s robust clinical trials program enrolls numerous patients in clinical trials each year.

 Becoming a participant in a clinical trial is a vital function that patients who qualify can fill.
-As scientists and clinicians, we thanks all those patients who you to consider helping us write the next chapter in advancing cardiovascular care.
+As scientists and clinicians, we thank all those patients who consider helping us write the next chapter in advancing cardiovascular care.